 Marian Anderson was born on February 27, 1897, in Philadelphia, Pennsylvania, the daughter of John Berkley Anderson and Annie Delilah Anderson.
 John was a loader at the Reading Terminal Market and sold ice and coal in Philadelphia.
 Before they were married, Annie attended the Virginia Seminary and College in Lynchburg, Virginia and later worked as a school teacher.
 She was unable to teach in Philadelphia due to a law that applied only to Blacks, requiring them to have a degree in order to teach.
-Marian was the eldest of the girls, all of whom would become singers.
+Marian was the eldest of the children, all daughters and all of whom would become singers.

 The family was quite active in the Union Baptist Church in Philadelphia and Marian’s Aunt Mary coaxed her to join the junior church choir when she was six years old.
 Marian was allowed to sing solos in the choir and often sang sets with her aunt.
 Her nickname among her fans was “The Baby Contralto.”
 Mary took Marian to concerts around the city and often found opportunities for Marian to sing at events, earning up to 50 cents.
 As she grew older, she became more serious about her singing and earned more and more money for her efforts.

 Marian attended Stanton Grammar School but upon graduation, the family was unable to pay for her to attend high school.
 She remained active in the church and continued performing and learning from anyone who would teach her to sing.
 She was a member of Baptists’ Young People’s Union, the Camp Fire Girls , and the People’s Chorus.
-Members of the church joined together to raise money to pay for singing lessons for her and to attend high school.
+Members of the church joined together to raise money to pay for singing lessons for her and for her to attend high school.
 She attended William Penn High School and then South Philadelphia High School and graduated in 1921.
 At the same time she began studying under her singing teacher Mary S. Patterson.

 Having graduated from high school, Marian applied to the all-white Philadelphia Music Academy (now known as the University of the Arts).
 Despite her talent, she was denied admission because of her race, told “we don’t take colored” by the admission clerk.
 Marian was undeterred and with the continued help of her church and community began taking private lessons from Giuseppe Boghetti and Agnes Reifsnyder, famous voice teachers in Philadelphia.

-On April 23, 1924,she held a concert at New York’s Town Hall.
+On April 23, 1924, she held a concert at New York’s Town Hall.
 Unfortunately, attendance for the event was poor and reviews were mixed with some critics finding her voice to be “lacking.”
 In 1925, Marian took the brave step of entering a singer competition sponsored by the prestigious New York Philharmonic.
 She surprised everyone by winning the first prize and then singing with orchestra on August 26, 1925.
 This opened a number of doors for her, exposing her to critical acclaim as well as giving her more opportunities to sing in public.
-She now gained the attention of Frank LaForge, a pianist and composer who helped to train her, and Arhur Judson, manager of both the New York Philharmonic and the Philadelphia Orchestra.
+She now gained the attention of Frank LaForge, a pianist and composer who helped to train her, and Arthur Judson, manager of both the New York Philharmonic and the Philadelphia Orchestra.
 Judson signed on to become her manager, arranging for a number of concert performances across the United States, eventually debuting at Carnegie Hall on December 30, 1928.
 A critic of the New York times opined that “A true mezzo-soprano, she encompassed both ranges with full power, expressive feeling, dynamic contrast, and utmost delicacy.”
 Unfortunately, she was unable to escape racial prejudice and made the decision to travel to Europe.
 In Europe, she studied under noted singer Sara Charles-Cahier before engaging in a large singing tour of the continent.
 She had received a scholarship to study in Britain from the National Association of Negro Musicians.

 She debuted in 1930 at the Wigmore Hall in London and enjoyed her spring tour.
 She was not hampered by the racism that she constantly encountered in the United States.
-She continued touring, moving to Scandinavia in the summer of 1930, accompany d by pianist Kosti Vehanen.
-Vehanen was a Finnish pianist and composer who also accompanied many of the greatest signers of the time.
+She continued touring, moving to Scandinavia in the summer of 1930, accompanied by pianist Kosti Vehanen.
+Vehanen was a Finnish pianist and composer who also accompanied many of the greatest singers of the time.
 He also served as her vocal coach for a number of years.
 Through Vehanen, she became acquainted with Jean Sibelius, one of the greatest composers in Finland.
 He was struck by her passion and the two would develop professional partnership with Sibelius writing or altering compositions for Anderson to sing.
-Sibelius was so moved by her performance that he e dedicated his song “Solitude” to her, and proclaimed “the roof of my house is too low for your voice.”
+Sibelius was so moved by her performance that he dedicated his song “Solitude” to her, and proclaimed “the roof of my house is too low for your voice.”

 In 1935 Arthur Rubenstein introduced Marian to Sol Hurok.
-Hurok managed some of the greatest performers of the 20th century and he persuaded Anderrson to allow him to become her new manager.
+Hurok managed some of the greatest performers of the 20th century and he persuaded Anderson to allow him to become her new manager.
 He convinced her to return to the United States and she held a recital at Town Hall in New York and won rave reviews and for the next four years she alternated between Europe and the United States.
 She performed a number of opera arias in studio but declined to performed on stage due to her lack of experience.
-She continued on through Europe and then traveled to Eastern Europe and Russia.
+She continued on to Europe and then traveled to Eastern Europe and Russia.
 In 1935 the great Italian conductor Arturo Toscanini heard her sing and told her she had a voice “heard once in a hundred years.”

 Despite her fame, success and stature, Anderson still suffered the outrageous prejudice in existence at the time in the United States.
 She was denied service at restaurants and lodging in major hotels, but the most hurtful was the denial of her as a singer.
-In 1939, the Daughters of the American Revolution organization (DAR) refused to give Anderson permission to sing for an integrated crowd in Constitution Hall in Washington, DC.
+In 1939, the Daughters of the American Revolution organization (DAR) refused to give Anderson permission to sing for an integrated crowd in Constitution Hall in Washington, D.C.
 The manager of Constitution Hall told Hurok “No Negro will ever appear in this hall while I am manager.”
 Outraged, many prominent members of the DAR, including First Lady Eleanor Roosevelt resigned from the organization.
 President Franklin Roosevelt along with Anderson manager, Sol Hurok and NAACP President Walter White persuaded Secretary of the Interior Harold Ickes to permit a concert at the Lincoln Memorial.
 It took place on Easter Sunday, April 9, 1939.
 Accompanied by Kosti Vehanen Anderson sang a number of songs including “My Country ‘Tis of Thee” before a crowd of 75,000 and a nationwide radio broadcast to an audience of millions.
 Four years later she was invited by the DAR to sing at Constitution Hall in front of an integrated audience.
-She described her performance, saying ”When I finally walked onto the stage of Constitution Hall, I felt no different than I had in other halls.
+She described her performance, saying “When I finally walked onto the stage of Constitution Hall, I felt no different than I had in other halls.
 There was no sense of triumph.
 I felt that it was a beautiful concert hall and I was very happy to sing there.”
 Unfortunately her triumph was mitigated by the fact that the District of Columbia Board of Education continued to deny her from singing in a high school auditorium in Washington, DC.

 On July 17, 1943, Anderson married architect Orpheus H. Fisher in Bethel, Connecticut.
 The two had been friends since their youths and Fisher had asked her to marry him when they were teenagers.
 The couple settled onto a 100 acre farm in Danbury, Connecticut after an exhaustive search complicated by a number of landowners refusing to sell to a Black family.
 They called the property Marianna Farm and it would become Marian’s home for the next 50 years.